 This post may contain affiliate links.
 If you make a purchase through an affiliate link, I will earn a commission at no extra cost to you.
 Thanks for your support.

 If you are visiting or live in Sydney and want to experience autumn colors, you can’t beat a Blue Mountains autumn day out!

 The Blue Mountains are one of those places that I keep returning to again and again.
 I just love it up there.
 It can easily be visited on a day trip, but I love staying overnight for at least one night.

-Our weekend there in the middle of April was my fourth time visiting in a year and the second time I have been there in autumn – my favourite season in the Blue Mountains.
+Our weekend there in the middle of April was my fourth time visiting in a year and the second time I have experienced a beautiful Blue Mountains autumn – my favorite season in the Blue Mountains.

-With Sydney seriously lacking in autumn colours, the Blue Mountains are one of the closest areas for me to experience them.
-Throw in some incredible hiking trails, welcoming communities, delicious food and you got yourself a pretty awesome weekend away.
+With Sydney seriously lacking in autumn colors, the Blue Mountains are one of the closest areas for me to experience them.
+Throw in some incredible hiking trails, welcoming communities, and delicious food and you have got yourself a pretty awesome weekend away.